loophp/collection/docs/pages/api.rst

 Join all the elements of the collection into a single string using a glue provided or the empty string as default.

-Note internally ``foldLeft`` is used, which is why the result will have the last element's key.
+.. tip:: Internally this operation uses ``foldLeft``, which is why the result will have the last element's key.

 Interface: `Implodeable`_